 Most patients experience a better quality of life, and most of their obesity-related issues improve or resolve after one year.

-How will life be like after gastric bypass surgery?
+How will life be like after gastric bypass surgery in Singapore?

 Since you can only eat a small amount of food, you will feel full and satisfied more quickly.
 Most patients can only eat about 25 percent of what they used to eat.
 Weight loss down the road will be more sustainable, as the feeling of hunger in dieting will not be present.